JuliaPhylo/PhyloCoalSimulations.jl/docs/src/man/converting_coal2generation_units.md

 Ne
 ```

-To simulate gene trees with edge lengths in generations,
+To simulate gene trees with edge lengths in generations, we can use a
-we can use a convenience wrapper function that
+convenience wrapper function that takes **Nₑ as an extra input** to:
-- creates the species phylogeny with edge lengths in coalescent units,
+- convert edge lengths to coalescent units in the species phylogeny,
-- simulates gene trees with lengths in coalescent units, then
+- simulate gene trees with lengths in coalescent units, then
-- converts gene trees to have lengths in number of generations:
+- convert gene trees to have lengths in number of generations:

 ```@repl converting
-genetree = simulatecoalescent(net_coal,3,1, Ne; nodemapping=true);
+genetree_gen = simulatecoalescent(net_gen,3,1, Ne; nodemapping=true);
-writeMultiTopology(genetree, stdout) # 3 gene trees, lengths in #generations
+writeMultiTopology(genetree_gen, stdout) # 3 gene trees, lengths in #generations
 ```

+!!! warning
+    When Nₑ is given as an extra input to `simulatecoalescent`,
+    edge lengths in the network are assumed to be in # of generations.
+    If Nₑ is *not* given as input, then edge lengths are assumed to be
+    in coalescent units.